Genel

 When it comes to heating, cooling, and energy efficiency, one of the most important pieces of equipment we encounter is the plate heat exchanger.

-Structure of the Plate Heat Exchanger
+Structure of a Plate Heat Exchanger

 Working Principle